laminlabs/lamindb-setup/README.md

-# lndb-cli: LaminDB command line tool
+# lndb-setup: LaminDB command line tool

 This package is in private beta at this moment!